-You can find more guidance and information about career planning on the Purple Door website, along with a collection of external resources.
+You can find more guidance and information about career planning on the Careers and Employability Service website, along with a collection of external resources.

 For many people, talking through their ideas and thoughts about their next steps can be really helpful.
-An appointment with a careers adviser at the University of Portsmouth’s employability service, Purple Door, is the ideal way to receive tailored, in-depth advice, even if you have no ideas yet.
+An appointment with a careers adviser as part of the Careers and Employability Service is the ideal way to receive tailored, in-depth advice, even if you have no ideas yet.

 Where can I get further information and advice?